celestiaorg/docs/developers/blobstream-rollups.md

 #### Sequence of spans: Proof details

-Using sequence of spans is different from using the share commitment because we're referencing a location in the square, and not actual data commitment.
+Using sequence of spans is different from using the blob share commitment because we're referencing a location in the square, and not actual data commitment.
 So, the proof types and their generation are different.